How to have balance when you're a people pleaser.

 Usually it’s got to do with avoiding something.
 Avoiding confrontation.
 As a people pleaser, we don’t want to stand up for our own opinions or our own rights or wants or needs.
 We just want everyone to be happy.
 The problems happen when everyone else is happy and we are miserable.

-One thing I have learnt to overcome that situation is realise that EVERYONE is happy when I am happy too.
-Everyone is HAPPIER when I am happy.
+One thing I have learnt to overcome that situation is realise that EVERYONE is happier if I am happy too.
 It’s pretty easy to see that when I am not happy, no one is happy.
 Especially at home.
 If I’m angry there’s a good chance everyone is affected by it.
 So, I have learnt to really respect my own needs and wants as part of keeping the peace.
 I see it now as my responsibility to put my own wants and needs on the same level as everyone else’s.
 So that I can keep everyone happier LONG TERM.

 I also have learnt to recognise and appreciate the fact that I am not an inherently selfish person.
 I thought that looking out for me and what I need was a selfish thing so I didn’t want to appear selfish.
 Not just to others but to myself.
 I actually have quite high standards of myself and my character and feeling like I am being selfish isn’t easy for me to live with.
 However, I now realise that taking care of me and what I need is part of taking care of my whole family.
 It’s a responsibility and commitment to them.